Domaine Armand Rousseau

 How long should I decant this wine?

 Three hours in 2026 - mandatory for a wine at the very beginning of its window.
+The 2018 vintage's density and the Grand Cru's structural authority need extended aeration to open fully.
 From 2030 at peak, reduce to 1.5-2 hours as the wine becomes more immediately expressive; the silky tannin development noted even in youth will be complete, and the wine will need less coaxing.